ZieBar/M.A.-Thesis/README.md

 M.A.-Thesis on open-source dataloggers for museums and archives
 ===
-This repository is used to exchange information and data with thesis supervisors and others This Reopository contains Informations, Models and Code created for my M.A. thesis at the HTW-Berlin from May to September 2023
+This repository is used to exchange information and data with thesis supervisors and others This reopository contains informations, models and code created for my M.A. thesis at the HTW-Berlin from May to September 2023

 # Topic of the thesis
 The thesis is looking in to the possibilities and limitations of open-source dataloggers.